OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: OPF for Restoration Considering Frequency Dynamics: DynOPF-R

 As depicted, the dynamic constraints which define the system frequency consist of three components: the governor model, the Synchronous Machine (SM) model, and the swing equation, which represents the mechanical dynamics of the SM and prime mover.
 As each SM may have its own mechanical rotational speed during PSR operations, the frequency is modelled at each defined generator bus (i.e., PU and slack buses), with bus frequencies expected to converge to similar values.
 The swing equation is implemented as follows:

-where $\Delta \omega_g$ is the frequency at generator bus $g$ relative to the synchronous frequency in \si{rad/s}, $\omega_\textrm{nom}$ is the synchronous frequency of the system, and $J_g$ and $D_g$ are the moment of inertia and damping constant of machine $g$, respectively.
+where $\Delta \omega_g$ is the frequency at generator bus $g$ relative to the synchronous frequency in \si{rad/s}, $\omega_\textrm{nom}$ is the synchronous frequency of the system, $M_g$ is the angular momentum of machine $g$, and $\hat{D}_g$ is the absolute speed damping constant of machine $g$ in terms of power.
 Added variables $P_m$ and $P_e$ denote the mechanical and electrical power of the machine.

 To couple the dynamic equations to the DC OPF constraints, some minor modifications are required.
 First, the power balance Constraint~(\ref{c:powerbal}) is modified as follows (adapted from~\cite{Zhao_Bialek2016}):